Common octopus: Respiration

 The octopus uses gills as its respiratory surface.
 The gill is composed of branchial ganglia and a series of folded lamellae.
-Primary lamellae extend out to form demibranches and are further folded to form the secondary free folded lamellae, which are only attached at their tops and bottoms.
+Primary lamellae extend out to form demi branches and are further folded to form the secondary free folded lamellae, which are only attached at their tops and bottoms.
 The tertiary lamellae are formed by folding the secondary lamellae in a fan-like shape.
 Water moves slowly in one direction over the gills and lamellae, into the mantle cavity and out of the octopus' funnel.

-The structure of the octopus' gills allows for a high amount of oxygen uptake; up to 65% in water at 20 C. The thin skin of the octopus accounts for a large portion of in-vitro oxygen uptake; estimates suggest around 41% of all oxygen absorption is through the skin when at rest.
+The structure of the octopus' gills allows for a high amount of oxygen uptake; up to 65% in water at 20 C. The thin skin of the octopus accounted for a large portion of oxygen uptake in an in-vitro study; the estimate suggests around 41% of all oxygen absorption is through the skin when at rest.
 This number is affected by the activity of the animal – the oxygen uptake increases when the octopus is exercising due to its entire body being constantly exposed to water, but the total amount of oxygen absorption through skin is actually decreased to 33% as a result of the metabolic cost of swimming.
 When the animal is curled up after eating, its absorption through its skin can drop to 3% of its total oxygen uptake.
 The octopus' respiratory pigment, hemocyanin, also assists in increasing oxygen uptake.
 Octopuses can maintain a constant oxygen uptake even when oxygen concentrations in the water decrease to around 3.5 kPa or 31.6% saturation (standard deviation 8.3%).
 If oxygen saturation in sea water drops to about 1–10% it can be fatal for Octopus vulgaris depending on the weight of the animal and the water temperature.
 Ventilation may increase to pump more water carrying oxygen across the gills but due to receptors found on the gills the energy use and oxygen uptake remains at a stable rate.
 The high percent of oxygen extraction allows for energy saving and benefits for living in an area of low oxygen concentration.